novaardiansyah/react-movie-apps/README.md

 ### Preview

-to be able to see a preview / demo of the application, please go to the respective project branch concerned.
+to be able to see a preview / demo of the application, please see the list of projects below.

 ### Project List
 <ul>